10 MIN READ

 - If the project hasn't delivered a sufficiently large return, how can this be improved?

-- Identify areas of further development.
+- Identify areas for further development.

 - Have all of the expected benefits been achieved?
 If not, what is needed to achieve them?

-- Are there opportunities for further training and coaching that
+- Are there opportunities for further training and coaching that will maximize results?

 - Could you make further changes, which would deliver even more value?